 - How severe is the nerve damage?

-- Optimize the environment within the body for nerve healing.
+- optimizes the environment within the body for nerve healing.

-- Stimulate the nerves that are damaged (small fiber, large diameter, or motor nerves) to reduce pain and improve balance.
+- stimulates the nerves that are damaged (small fiber, large diameter, or motor nerves) to reduce pain and improve balance.

 Our exclusive treatment system increases blood flow to the nerves in the feet and/or hands, which allows helps to rejuvenate nerves naturally and has returned many of our patient's feet and/or hands to normal (see testimonials below).
 No surgery.
 No addictive medications.